-According to the World Health Organization, an estimated 264 million people around the world suffer from major depressive disorder, which we sometimes refer to as “clinical depression” or just “depression.”
+According to the World Health Organization, an estimated 264 million people are in need of depression treatment for major depression disorder, which is sometimes referred to as “clinical depression” or just “depression.”
 In the United States alone, more than 17 million adults suffer from depression, and that is only the number of diagnosed cases.
-It also affects almost twice as many women as men in the U.S. And the danger of depression is not just that it can make it difficult for the sufferer to get through the day, or to be overwhelmed by negative thoughts.
+It also affects almost twice as many women as men in the U.S. The danger of depression is not just that it can make it difficult for the sufferer to get through the day, or to be overwhelmed by negative thoughts.
 Depression is also a leading cause of many other forms of mental illness, including addiction, and has been linked to physical illness as well, including to a higher risk of coronary artery disease.

 For these and other reasons, it is more important than ever that Americans have access to high-quality depression treatment.
-And the Atlanta Center for Mental Health‘s depression treatment program is a prime example.
+Atlanta Center for Mental Health‘s depression treatment program is a prime example.

 Do I Need Depression Treatment?